 - Generational transmission of outgroup attitudes among children of survivors and perpetrators of the 1994 Genocide Against the Tutsi

 - Dual gender/HIV stigma and depletion of cognitive resources among transgender females living with HIV in Delhi, India

-- Multi-level determinants of guardian willingness to utilize accessible mental health services for school aged children and adolescents living in Ibadan, Nigeria.
+- Determinants of guardian willingness to utilize accessible mental health services for children and adolescents living in Ibadan, Nigeria.
 In partnership with the University of Ibadan, Centre for Child and Adolescent Mental Health (C-CAMH)